urbanjost/M_CLI2/README.md

    the program.
 Calls are then made for each parameter name to set the variables appropriately in the program.

-   One approach is to isolate all the parsing to the beginning of the program, which is generally just a few lines:
+   One common use is to isolate all the parsing to the beginning of the program, which is generally just a few lines:
 ```fortran
    program compartmentalized